 This makes me question if this proverb was in the original Japanese description, or if it was added during translation.
 Maybe it was a phrased used in the Japanese versions of Zelda games, which was lost in translation somewhere down the line?
 No clue.

-theredpikmin also kindly provided screenshots from the English and Japanese versions of the game, which is a huge help, thanks!
+theredpikmin also kindly provided screenshots from the English and Japanese versions of the game:

 |Dairanto Smash Brothers DX||Super Smash Bros.
 Melee|